Dmitriy Bunin

 To help with that ambiguous task, we've delved into the multi-verse of vector graphics to find the best free icon packs for your interfaces.
 We've researched hundreds of open-source, free, and paid icon sets to find the best ones.

-On this page, we've collected absolutely top-notch free icons for your projects.
-Note that all included sets have free or open-source licenses, so you can download and incorporate them into your project without hesitation.
+All featured icon packs have free or open-source licenses, so you can download and incorporate them into your projects without hesitation.

 Because iconography is the foundation of your designs, once introduced, icons will spread like roots through your files.
-So, make sure to use high-quality icons as you would use high-quality soil for your garden.
-As the project grows, using inconsistent or low-quality icons can result in additional work later on.
+If you want your UI to stand out, it's important to use high-quality icons like you would use high-quality soil for your garden.

-1. Personality and branding in UI icons
+2. Personality and branding in icons

 The heart icon is a classic example.
 You'll often need an outlined heart for "like this" and a filled heart for "you've liked this."
 But don't stop there!
-Think about all the places where a little icon transformation could add more clarity to your UI.
+Think about all the places where a little icon transformation could add more clarity to your interface.

 3. UI Icons consistency

-Note: For consistency, avoid mixing different icon styles, even if they belong to the same set.
+Tip: Avoid mixing different icon styles, even if they belong to the same set.
 Additionally, ensure that icons representing the same action and metaphors use consistent shapes throughout the UI.

 4. Solid (flat) icons vs. Outlined Icons in UI design